 Can I seek a time extension to provide the report?
 No. There is a specific time frame in which the report and new program are due and you are required to comply, each year, in the tenth month of your child’s individual registration period.

 What if I don’t send in a report?
-The registration could be cancelled.
+The registration could be canceled.
 If this were to happen you would firstly be posted a Show Cause Notice.